 Nancy J Kelley chaired over one hundred educational sessions, public meetings, public hearings and other public forums during the course of this time, often fielding negative public commentary resulting from the anger and concerns of citizens related to the development.

-In addition to continued use by McLean of its current facilities, the plan:
+In addition to continued use by McLean of its current facilities, the final plan:

 - Permitted 1.2 million square feet of development with a value of $300 million, including

 - 122 residential units,

 - 482-unit senior housing complex to be developed by the American Retirement Corporation, and